tewidis/AOS/markdown/os_structure.md

 |:--:|
 | Address Space Tagged TLB |

-    * Thread switches and IPC
+    * Thread Switches and IPC
         - Shown to be competitive to SPIN and Exokernel by construction
         - Switch involes saving all volatile state of processor
-    * Memory effects
+    * Memory Effects
         - Assmuption os that loss of locality in a microkernel-based design >> monolithic design
         - Liedtke says that splitting the hardware address space into small